 “ICL is a unique company due to the widely-varied nature of its activity,” explains Roy Weidberg, Global Sustainability Manager at ICL Group, and the person responsible for the CSR reports’ production.
 “The company operates at all stages of its products’ lives, from mining the minerals, through developing and manufacturing advanced products and ending with supplying consumers and stores.
 ICL has dozens of operational sites and operates complex production and manufacturing processes across many countries.
 Accordingly, the company has numerous different stakeholders — regulators, customers, investors, environmental organizations, local communities, employees, contractors and suppliers — all of them looking towards ICL for improvement and positive action, each in their own field of interest.”

 The CSR web report offers extensive information in great detail regarding all areas of sustainability, including environmental protection, safety, ethics, fair and diverse employment, sustainable solutions and community engagement.
-The report details how ICL contributes to mankind, for instance in advanced fertilization.
-The report specifies the growing global demand for sophisticated, environmentally-safe and technology-integrated fertilizers.
+The report details how ICL contributes to mankind, for instance in advanced fertilization and AgTech.
+The report specifies the growing global demand for sophisticated, environmentally-safe and technology-integrated fertilizers and solutions.
 These advanced fertilizers can help feed the growing human population while significantly lowering pollution and reducing the need for deforestation to make room for additional farmland.
+AgTech solutions aim to improve crop yield and quality in a sustainable way.

 Another of ICL’s strengths lies in promoting circular economy — one of the most important trends in today’s world of sustainability.
 The online report specifies the benefit of the internal synergy between ICL’s different production sites, which often re-use each other’s byproduct streams.
 In this way the sites minimize the amount of waste produced, and optimize the use of raw materials.
 ICL also leads in advanced initiatives for phosphate fertilizer production and bromine retrieval from various waste streams.